plan-systems/design-docs/PLAN-Proof-of-Correctness.md

 ## What is this?

-In computer science, a "proof of [correctness](https://en.wikipedia.org/wiki/Correctness_(computer_science))" refers to a formal walk-though and demonstration that a proposed method and/or design rigorously satisfies a given set of specifications or claims.
+In computer science, a "proof of [correctness](https://en.wikipedia.org/wiki/Correctness_(computer_science))" refers to a formal walk-through and demonstration that a proposed method and/or design rigorously satisfies a given set of specifications or claims.
 The intention is to remove _all doubt_ that there exists a set of conditions such that the proposed method would _not_ meet all the specifications.

 Below, we express a [scenario](#scenario), list a [set of specifications](#Specifications-&-Requirements), and propose [a system of operation](#Proposed-System-of-Operation) intended to address the scenario and specifications.
 We then proceed to demonstrate [correctness for each specification](#Proof-of-Specifications), citing how the system and its prescribed operation satisfies that specification.